bethChris/Minecraft-Tutor/README.md

 ### Supported Potions
 This tutor currently supports the learning of 6 different potions:
 - Awkward Potion
 - Regen Potion
 - Potion of Leaping
 - Potion of Healing
 - Potion of Slowness
 - Potion of Harming

 We plan on expanding this to eventually support all possible potions.

 ## Dev Notes
 Please note that this is a work-in-progress plugin and there are quite a few features still in development.
 Player permissions, anti-cheat measurements and other player behavior considerations have not been added yet.

+> NOTE: The tutor will not remember your progress if you disconnect from the server.
+However, it will remember your progress while in game.